Kingsgate Postal Service

 Sixth edition of KPS | Yorgos Petrou & Nabihah Iqbal

-The sixth issue of KPS is by Yorgos Petrou & Nabihah Iqbal
+The sixth issue of KPS is Arpalik III by Yorgos Petrou & Heat is Heavy Palms are High by Nabihah Iqbal

 Yorgos Petrou is a London based Cypriot British artist.
 He works with photography, sculpture, moving image and performance.
 Recent exhibitions include: I take of places, Kupfer Project Space, London, (This) precious stone set in the silver sea, Copperfield London, UK (both 2020); Occupy and Echo (a stage), Reading Room, Melbourne, Australia (2019); A Real Job is to Make Something, AIR, London, A Million Love Songs, Korai Project Space, Cyprus (both 2018).
 In 2019, his piece Unfamiliar was performed at the Barbican Centre, Arcola Theatre, and Battersea Arts Centre, London.